 While technology trends certainly lead the way in the growth of most disciplines, in the case of project management, there are many other considerations and developments that will drive success in the field.
 It includes taking lessons from the proven field of agile development, leveraging the value of best practices from the project management community, and knowing which skillsets to apply to the scenarios that match your on-the-job needs and career objectives.

-PMP is registered marks of the Project Management Institute, Inc.
+PMBOK®, PMP®, and PMI® are registered trademarks of the Project Management Institute, Inc.

 PRINCE® is a (registered) Trade Mark of AXELOS Limited.
 All rights reserved.